 On this page:

-The Australian Pharmacy Council (APC) has established 2 groups to guide the development of the Framework.
+The Australian Pharmacy Council (APC) established 2 groups to guide the development of the Framework.

-A project Governance Group has been established to oversee the development of the Framework and will ensure that the process exhibits transparency, consistency, responsiveness, equity, inclusiveness, accountability and effectiveness.
+A project Governance Group was established to oversee the development of the Framework to ensure that the process exhibited transparency, consistency, responsiveness, equity, inclusiveness, accountability and effectiveness.

 Role |